 Your CPA, with your lawyer, will help structure your sale so as to minimize your taxes.
 If not properly structured, the sale could leave you with less than half the sale price once all taxes have been taken out.
 By structuring as an installment sale and spreading the sale over several years, a higher tax rate could be avoided.
 Also, when providing seller financing to a buyer, you might ask the buyer to use non-business assets as security for your loan.

 Too often sellers set a high price on their business before really analyzing its value.
 The problem created is that how long a business remains on the market is determined by its pricing.
 It is much better to complete a valuation process which can then be used to justify the price.
 Ultimate pricing could be determined by one or a combination of methods.

 Methods of evaluation:

 - Sales volume.
 In retail businesses, the buyer may want to stand at the cash register for a week to verify the sales.
 Your industry may have pricing guidelines based on recent sales.
 Since the valuation and sales of your publicly owned competitors are known, they can provide a rough valuation guideline of valuation as measured by sales.

 - Earning power is a common evaluation method.
 Pricing can be based on what return on investment the business will produce.
 Here's an example:

 Your business shows an annual net after taxes of $50,000 and your buyer has determined she wants a 25% return on her investment.
-She will offer $200,000 for the business.
+She will offer no more than $200,000 for the business.
 Here is the mathematics:

 $50,000/.25 = $200,000

-- If your business owns the real estate it occupies (or other real estate) the market value of the real estate could become a principle factor in pricing.
+- If your business owns the real estate it occupies (or other real estate) the market value of the real estate could become a principal factor in pricing.

 - Market comparables.
 Your selling price should also reflect what similar businesses are selling for at the time you plan to sell yours.